-Figure 26.
+Figure 27.
 Smoke match tube position (Fascia may differ from that shown)

-14.3 Flame supervision and spillage monitoring system.
+13.3 Flame supervision and spillage monitoring system.

 This pilot unit includes a system that will automatically shut off the gas supply if the pilot flame goes out or if there is insufficient oxygen due to spillage or poor ventilation.
-Check that the system operates properly as follows: - out.
+Check that the system operates properly as follows: -

+- Light the appliance.
+Set at the "HIGH" position and leave for one minute. - Turn back to "OFF" to extinguish the pilot.
+Note the time when the pilot goes out.
 Listen for a snap sound at the gas tap.
 Note the time when the sound is heard.
 This sound is caused by an electromagnetic valve shutting off the gas supply through the tap.
 The valve is located in the body of the tap.
 The valve should operate within 60 seconds of the pilot going out.
 If the valve does not operate within this time limit do not allow the appliance to be used until the fault has been corrected.
-This monitoring system must not be adjusted, bypassed or put out of operation.
+This monitoring system must not be adjusted, bypassed or put out of